 Three references are required.
 At least two must be academic referees.
 One professional reference is acceptable, preferably from a field related to Journalism.

 For students who may have completed their bachelor degree a few years ago or more please attempt to contact your previous university.
 They will be able to help you get in touch with professors or instructors.
+Please email email@example.com if you are a mid-career professional and unsure about the types of referees that would be acceptable for your application.

 The portfolio or examples of writing should contain excerpts of best work, up to a maximum of 10 pages.
 Video and audio highlight-reel samples should be no longer than 15 minutes in total and should be included as hypertext links.
 Please note that we no longer accept physical copies such as DVDs or USB flash drives.
 All portfolio material, including any relevant links, must be uploaded onto the application system.